 Wasps often build their nests in the ground, so some homeowners may unknowingly disturb nests just by mowing their lawn or enjoying their yard space, especially in preparation for a fourth of July celebration.
 Their nests can often be concealed in places that are not easily detectable, making it even more dangerous when large groups are gathered near where a nest might be.
 Once again, an individual who has been stung by a wasp must have the stinger removed from the skin immediately and brought to a medical or poison control professional as soon as possible.
 A cold compress and a painkiller or antihistamine to stop itchiness are also useful in treating wasp stings.

 What Do I Do?

 Stinging insects can be intimidating, but don’t let them take a toll on your property or time with loved ones.
 If you do see more stinging insects than usual around your home, it may be helpful to check decks, stairs, attics, crawl spaces, play areas, and water sources like fountains, birdbaths, and hose spigots.
 Removing the nest or relying on home remedies like smoke can be risky and dangerous, not to mention extremely painful.
 Because of their aggressive nature and overall difficulty to get rid of, it is highly advised that a trained professional is contacted to remove these pests.
-With proper removal, you can breathe a sigh of relief and focus on celebrating your Fourth of July- have a happy and safe Independence Day!
+Contact us for proper removal so you can breathe a sigh of relief and focus on celebrating your Fourth of July.
+Have a happy and safe Independence Day!